IsaacMPohl/IsaacPohlPortfolio/README.md

 # Isaac Pohl
 ## Email - isaacpohl0@gmail.com
 ## Linkedin - www.linkedin.com/in/isaac-pohl/
-Hello, my name is Isaac Pohl and I am a Freshmen in college.
-During high school I attened Gibson Southern High School and Southern Indiana Career & Technical Center where I took the computer science class.
-I enjoy computer science because it is challenging and offers many opportunities to learn.
-I was also in advanced math which I believe is very important in developing the mindset of a successful person.
-Outside of class I am always looking for ways to learn and be involved in the community.
-During high school I was a member of Gibson Southern FFA, Vanderburgh County Junior Leaders, and SICTC BPA.
-For each of these clubs, I have earned many awards at the local and state levels.
-I also participate in cross country and track & field at Gibson Southern.
-Currently, I am employed at Pohl's Ag Services which is a company that helps farmers analyze crops yields.
-In 2023, during the summer, I helped collect plant samples and created a database for a farmer.
-In 2023, I was one of twelve students who was picked in the United States to be part of the National Precision Agriculture Team.
-This required me to teach a drone program to youth in Southern Indiana.
-I have educated approximently 200 youth on the importance of drone usage in agriculture.
-Another outstanding accomplishment which I have has been owning a greenhouse.
-I was awarded an FFA Professional Award and a $1,000 grant from Bob Evan's to expand my greenhouse business.
+Hello, my name is Isaac Pohl, and I am a freshman at Murray State University, where I am pursuing a computer science and agriculture degree.
+I enjoy computer science because it is challenging and offers many opportunities to learn, which is essential in developing the mindset of a successful person.
+Currently, I am employed at Pohl's Ag Services, a company that helps farmers analyze crop yields.
+Two summers ago, I helped design and implement a leaf sample record-keeping database, and this past summer, I was in charge of managing and collecting data for this database.
+In January 2024, I got an internship for Parrish Consulting, Inc., where I designed web applications and databases to keep track of records.
+For this internship, I learned C# programming and programming techniques.
+Working for two jobs, Pohl Ag and Parrish, was challenging during the summer.
+My unique interests and experience in both industries will allow me to help advance the agriculture and computer science industries.
+I am always looking for ways to volunteer in the community.
+During this past summer, I organized a team teghter.
+I got Corteva Agricecnce and National 4-H to sponsor to teach over 600 kids about world hunger and how to grow their food through a presentation and microgreen grow lab.
+I am currently planning a mission trip and adult program for the next stage of my project.

 <img src="myPhoto.jpeg" alt="isolated" width="400"/>

 # Goals
 I plan to graduate Murray State University with a bachelor's degree in computer science and agricluture at Murray State University.
 After college my goal is to obtain a computer science and agrilcuture job working either remotely or locally.
-After college, I would like to continue to sell plants from my greenhouse located in Haubstadt.
-Someday, I would like to marry and have children.
-My goal would be to have enough money saved to go on more vacations later in my life and to help pay for my kids' college educations.
+My main goal is to make the world a better place from small everyday interacters, jobs, or community service.
+After college, I would like to get a job that allows me to continue my passion for agricluture and computer science while still allowing me to porsue my passion for comunity service.

 # My Hobbies
 * Ice Cream Hobbyist